Compression Socks for Arthritis, Plantar fasciitis, Diabetes, Neuropathy & Varicose veins

 Fast Dispatch

-Enjoy your items soon with quick dispatch via Royal Mail First Class.
-Expect to have your items between 1-3 days for domestic orders.
+Enjoy your items soon with quick dispatch via Royal Mail.
+Expect to have your items between 1-3 working days for domestic orders.
 7-10 Working days for international orders.

 Return Policy – 30 Day Money Back Guarantee

-We are so confident that you will just love our product that we offer a full 30 day money back guarantee.
-In the unlikely event, you are unhappy with your purchase you can simply return it within 30 days for a refund.
+In the unlikely event, you are unhappy with your purchase you can return it within 30 days for a refund.
 Please contact us via the form on the contact us page to start your return.

 To return an item please send it to: Nuova Health UK, 81 Highfield Lane, Waverley, Rotherham, S60 8AL.
 Please include a note with your order id so we know who to refund.
 Please retain your postage receipt as proof of postage.
 All that we ask is that the item is in the original packaging and unused.